Take Me Back to London

 "Take Me Back to London" is a song by British singer-songwriter Ed Sheeran featuring British rapper Stormzy.
 It was released through Asylum and Atlantic Records as the final single from the former's fourth studio album No.6 Collaborations Project (2019).

-The song was written by Sheeran, Shellback, Karl Sandberg, Frederik Gibson and Michael Omari Jr., with production from Skrillex, Kenny Beats and Fred.
+The song was written by the artists alongside Shellback, Max Martin, and Fred, who produced it alongside Skrillex and Kenny Beats.
 The song reached number one on the UK Singles Chart following the release of its remix.

 Background and composition

 Sheeran and Stormzy previously performed together at the 2017 Brit Awards.
 "Take Me Back to London" was announced as part of the tracklist for No.6 Collaborations Project (2019).

 "Take Me Back to London" is a grime song.
 According to HotNewHipHops Aron A., Sheeran "shows off his bars on the record while swapping verses with Stormzy".
 The song sees Sheeran "brag" about the gross of his ÷ Tour.

 Critical reception

-Times Raisa Bruner wrote that the trap beat on "Take Me Back to London" gets "Sheeran’s melodic touch, with Stormzy jumping in from the start to boost the energy with his signature vibrancy".
-Jon Caramanica of The New York Times wrote that Stormzy "does an admirable job of rapping ferociously but politely enough to not upstage the host", criticising the line "It’s that time, big Mike and Teddy are on grime".
+Times Raisa Bruner wrote that the trap beat on "Take Me Back to London" gets "Sheeran's melodic touch, with Stormzy jumping in from the start to boost the energy with his signature vibrancy".
+Jon Caramanica of The New York Times wrote that Stormzy "does an admirable job of rapping ferociously but politely enough to not upstage the host", criticising the line "It's that time, big Mike and Teddy are on grime".